-- Implementation of this policy at the school - Monitoring school-level absence data and reporting it to governors - Supporting staff with monitoring the attendance of individual pupils - Monitoring the impact of any implemented attendance strategies - Requesting the issue of fixed-penalty notices, where necessary
+- > Implementation of this policy at the school - Monitoring school-level absence data and reporting it to governors - > Supporting staff with monitoring the attendance of individual pupils - > Monitoring the impact of any implemented attendance strategies - Requesting the issue of fixed-penalty notices, where necessary

-The designated senior leader and Attendance Champion - Michelle Bryce, Family Services Manager is responsible for:
+The designated senior leader and Attendance Champion - Michelle Bryce, Family Services Manager email: michelle.bryce@finlay.gloucs.sch.uk is responsible for:

-- Championing and improving attendance across the school - > Offering a clear vision for attendance improvement - > Evaluating and monitoring expectations and processes - Having an oversight of data analysis - Communicating messages to pupils and parents - Delivering targeted intervention and support to pupils and families - Where there is a lack of engagement, holding more formal conversations with parents and raising the issue of the potential need for legal intervention.
+- > Championing and improving attendance across the school - > Setting a clear vision for attendance improvement - Establishing and maintaining effective systems for tackling absence and making sure they are followed by all staff - Evaluating and monitoring expectations and processes including the efficacy of the school's strategies for attendance - > Having a strong grasp of absence data to focus the collective efforts of the school - Communicating messages to pupils and parents - > Delivering targeted intervention and support to pupils and families - Where there is a lack of engagement, holding more formal conversations with parents and raising the issue of the potential need for legal intervention.

-The school attendance officer Tori Bowen is responsible for:
+The school attendance officer Tori Bowen (email Victoria.bowen@finlay.gloucs.sch.uk) is responsible for:

-- Monitoring and analysing attendance data - > Benchmarking attendance data to identify areas of focus for improvement - Providing regular attendance reports to school staff and reporting concerns about attendance to the designated senior leader responsible for attendance and the headteacher - Working with school staff e.g., pastoral lead/family liaison officer/SENDCo - > to tackle persistent absence - Advising the headteacher when to issue fixed-penalty notices.
+- > Monitoring and analysing attendance data - > Benchmarking attendance data to identify areas of focus for improvement - Providing regular attendance reports to school staff and reporting concerns about attendance to the designated senior leader responsible for attendance and the headteacher - > Working with school staff e.g., pastoral lead/family liaison officer/SENDCo - to tackle persistent absence - Advising the headteacher (or other member of staff authroised y the headteacher) when to issue a Fixed-Penalty Notice or Notice to Improve.